Who Needs a Custom CRM and How to Build It From Scratch?

 - Marketing automation handles campaign management, lead nurturing, and remarketing the prospects.
 The key advantage is the automation of campaign sequences and triggered action which takes off the manual work.

 - Service automation provides the self-service, knowledge base, and FAQs section to your customers.
-The live chat support and call center are treated for granted.
+The customer service chat support and call center are treated for granted.
 Yet this option is available if you have an operational CRM in place.

 The reporting tool helps to see the performance, track KPIs, and spot the weak points.
 This type is favorable for any company that looks for performance streamlining.